wharuo/Digital-Transformation/README.md

 ## Hi there, I'm Wesley! 👋

-I'm a passionate **Software Engineer ** with extensive experience in various sectors.
+I'm a passionate **Software Developer ** with extensive experience in various sectors.
 I excel in bridging the gap between technical teams and stakeholders, driving business success through technology.
 ### 🛠️ Languages and Tools:

 <p align="left">